 Why teach Geography?

 From a very early age young people have a curiosity about the world, a wonderful geographical imagination and an appreciation of the world's diversity.
-This link between the physical and the human is the unique strength of geography – it is the subject which helps students make sense of the world around them.
+This link between the physical and the human is the unique strength of Geography and helps children think critically about the interconnected world.
+Generating hypotheses and discovering the answers to these questions creates a fun and engaging learning environment.

 How do we teach Geography?

-At Bude Primary Academy we teach Geography as a discrete subject which contributes to a wider project focus each half term.
+At Bude Primary Academy Juniors we teach Geography as a discrete subject which contributes to a wider project focus each half term.
 We use Curriculum Maestro across the school to ensure the Geography National Curriculum is covered in full, through innovative and engaging topics.
 The vast majority of our projects have a Geography aspect, and at least one half-termly project will have Geography at its core.
+Fieldwork is also an important aspect, helping children connect what is being taught in the classroom to the real world.

 What difference does learning about Geography make?